 What podcasting gear are you using?

-Don’t forget to subscribe to the Ms. Ileane Speaks podcast on iTunes and give it a 5 star ratings and review.
-Happy podcasting!
+Don't forget to subscribe to the Ms. Ileane Speaks podcast on iTunes and give the podcast an honest review and rating in iTunes.
+I would really appreciate it.

 I’ve thought about podcasting, but so far have passed on it.
 It seems like a much bigger time commitment than blogging when it comes to making a high-quality product.
 However, it is good to know that if I do decide to make that plunge, I can get decent equipment for around $100.